christopher-b/cbennell.com/src/_posts/2024-05-05-handling-lti-launches-in-rails.md

 ---
-title: "Handling LTI Launches in Rails"
+title: Handling LTI Launches in Rails
-date: "2024-05-05"
+date: 2024-05-05
-categories:
-  - "edtech"
 tags:
-  - "application-design"
+  - application-design
-  - "edtech"
+  - edtech
-  - "lti"
+  - lti
-  - "ruby"
+  - ruby
-  - "ruby-on-rails"
+  - ruby-on-rails
-coverImage: "AdobeStock_758576428-scaled-1.jpeg"
+coverImage: powder.jpeg
 ---

-The article explains how to set up your Rails application as an _LTI Tool Provider_, to handle LTI 1.3 launches from an LMS, including the OCID workflow, user authentication and what to do with the information you get from the LMS.
+This article explains how to set up your Rails application as an _LTI Tool Provider_, to handle LTI 1.3 launches from an LMS, including the OCID workflow, user authentication and what to do with the information you get from the LMS.

 If you're reading this, you probably already know what LTI is.
 If not, here's the [Wikipedia article](https://en.wikipedia.org/wiki/Learning_Tools_Interoperability).